mdedetrich/sbt-apache-sonatype/README.md

 Once this is done you can then publish your projects Maven artifacts into Apache's Nexus by using `publish`/`publishSigned` as is idiomatically done in sbt projects.

-This plugin requires at least sbt version 1.10.2.

 ## Usage

 Since this plugin is an [auto plugin](https://www.scala-sbt.org/1.x/api/sbt/AutoPlugin.html) that immediately triggers